 - One at a time, lightly whisk one of the eggs in a small bowl.
 With mixer on low speed, add the egg into the dough and beat until combined.
-This might take several minutes and might at first look like it won't incorporate into the thick dough with egg sloshing around, but keep at it for several minutes and it will incorporate (it took me 5 minutes per egg).
+This might take several minutes and might at first look like it won't incorporate into the thick dough with the egg sloshing around, but keep at it for several minutes and it will incorporate (it took me 5 minutes per egg).
 As the egg incorporates, slowly increase the speed on the mixer, keeping an eye on it that it doesn't slosh around too much and threaten to fly out.
 Mix until it's completely smooth.
 If the dough is stuck to the beaters in a thick clump, use the spatula to remove it and then repeat with the remaining egg.

 - With the mixer on low, slowly add cheese and beat on medium speed until fully incorporated, using the spatula to remove the dough from the beater once, if needed.
 If needed, knead the dough with tapioca flour-covered hands until fully incorporated.
 (Note: If you skip or minimize the cheese, your dough will be way too sticky/wet to press into a crust.)

 - Divide the dough into equal halves, covering your hands and the dough lightly in tapioca flour to keep it from sticking to your hands and the surface.
 The dough will be more sticky than traditional pizza dough, but dusting it with tapioca flour will do the trick.

 - Lay a piece of parchment paper down and dust it lightly with tapioca flour.
-Dusting with more tapioca flour as you go, press half of the dough into a 12-inch round on the parchment paper, creating a thicker crust around the outside.
+Dusting the dough with more tapioca flour as you go, press half of the dough into a 12-inch round on the parchment paper, creating a thicker crust around the outside.
 Prick holes in the bottom of the crust with a fork.
 Repeat with the second half on a second sheet of parchment paper.

 - One at a time, place one pizza dough round on the baking stone or baking sheet on the bottom rack of the oven and bake for 10-13 minutes *(See note).